b13/content-sync/README.md

 ## Backend Access

-is granted to Admin Users and to Users with UserTS
+In order to see and kickstart a content sync, a new toolbar item on top is shown.
+Access is granted to Admin Users and to non-administrators with UserTSconfig:

-    options.enableContentSync=1
+    options.enableContentSync = 1

-## Commands
+## Available TYPO3 CLI Commands

     content-sync:job:create